ilanbenyona-dev/only-pnpm/README.md

 # only-pnpm
-Force pnpm package manager to be used on a project
+Force pnpm package manager to be used on a project.